The Web address of this article is

 proposes that this is usually a false-self delusion designed to avoid facing one

-options to help partners reduce their primary problems and
+The article proposes practical options to help partners identify and reduce

 Pause, breathe, and recall why you read this article.
 Did you get what you